Mugisha-Beline/WildlifeEDU_Capstone/README.md

    Set up **CloudWatch** or **Stackdriver** to monitor application performance and log errors in real-time.
 This ensures the application runs smoothly post-deployment.

 4. **Final Deployment**
-   After testing the app locally and resolving any issues, the final deployment will include configuring domain settings (if needed) and setting up SSL certificates for secure communication.
+  Once the application has undergone local testing and all issues have been ironed out, the last phase will entail Adjusting domain settings and enabling Secure socket layer for the purposes of security communication.